A complete insurance guide for schools in Oklahoma, Kansas, Missouri, and Arkansas

 Student Safety – Because of safety concerns, children should not be involved in the cleanup process (https://www.savethechildren.org/content/dam/usa/reports/emergency-prep/GRGS-FLOOD-SAFETY-PDF)

 Every state provides detailed flood maps to help you understand if your state is in a flood area.
 We collected the information below to help you quickly understand your school's flood risk and need for flood insurance in your school.

 Kansas Flood Insurance Needs for Schools

-Kansas has an excellent flood insurance map, provided by FEMA, where you type in your school's address and it tells you the current status of flood danger, in a map format.
+Kansas has an excellent flood insurance map where you type in your school's address to get the current status of flood danger for your school.
 The FEMA flood map can be found here: https://msc.fema.gov/portal/search?AddressQuery=.